Nuitka/Nuitka/README.rst

     alternative.

   * Visual Studio 2017 or higher on Windows [#]_, older versions may work, but are not officially supported.
+Configure to use English language pack for best results (Nuitka filters away garbage outputs, but only for that language).

 - Python: Version 2.6, 2.7 or 3.2, 3.3, 3.4, 3.5, 3.6 (yes, but read below)